vladimir-klymniuk/programming-1/datastructures/03_Tree/Tree Data Structure/tree.md

             h = 0   h = 0
             d = 2   d = 2

-    Height and depth of each node in a tree
+     'Height and depth of each node in a tree'
 ```

 ### Degree of a Node